Beorhtmund/beorhtmund.github.io/README.md

 ## *Product Page
 This page is about a motorcycle dealer and is not on my portfolio yet but can be found at https://beorhtmund.github.io/page/product.html
 \
 I can add a shopping basket for motorcycle parts and a login page in the future.
+This will require React and Redux.

 FIX: The spacing in the navbar is not even.
 Images need to be placed horizontally on bigger screens, I should use grid instead.